apache/druid/docs/release-info/migr-mvd-array.md

 * For SQL-based batch ingestion, include the [query context parameter](../multi-stage-query/reference.md#context-parameters) `"arrayIngestMode": "array"` and reference the relevant array type (`VARCHAR ARRAY`, `BIGINT ARRAY`, or `DOUBLE ARRAY`) in the [EXTEND clause](../multi-stage-query/reference.md#extern-function) that lists the column names and data types.
 For examples, see [Ingesting arrays: SQL-based ingestion](../querying/arrays.md#sql-based-ingestion).

+## How to ingest MVDs

+You can't mix arrays and MVDs in the same column.
-   As a best practice, always use the ARRAY data type in your input schema.
-If you want to ingest MVDs, explicitly wrap the string array in [ARRAY_TO_MV](../querying/sql-functions.md#array_to_mv).
+If you have an MVD column and want to continue ingesting MVDs, explicitly wrap the string array in [ARRAY_TO_MV](../querying/sql-functions.md#array_to_mv).
 For an example, see [Multi-value dimensions: SQL-based ingestion](../querying/multi-value-dimensions.md#sql-based-ingestion).

+If you have MVD columns and want to migrate to array columns, [reindex](../data-management/update.md#reindex) your data to update its schema.
+Reindexing overwrites existing data where the source of new data is the existing data itself.
+Follow the same guidance on [How to ingest arrays](#how-to-ingest-arrays).